sparkflows/sparkflows-docs/docs/installation/architecture-deployment/sizing.rst

 Machine Sizing
 ----

-Fire Insights is generally installed on a Linux vm.
+Sparkflows is generally installed on a Linux vm.
 By default the job run on the same machine.
-Fire Insights can also be configured to submit the jobs to an Apache Spark Cluster.
+Sparkflows can also be configured to submit the jobs to an Apache Spark Cluster.

 Below are some considerations for the sizing of the machine.

 Scenario I
 ++++

-Below is the default basic configuration for installing Fire Insights.
+Below is the default basic configuration for installing Sparkflows.

 It will support 3-5 users running lightweight jobs on the same machine.
-If Fire Insights is configured to submit the jobs to an Apache Spark Cluster, then heavy jobs can also be run.
+If Sparkflows is configured to submit the jobs to an Apache Spark Cluster, then heavy jobs can also be run.

 .. list-table::
    :widths: 10 20 30